elavoie/pull-lend-stream/README.md

 # pull-lend-stream

+A refinement of the [paramap](https://github.com/pull-stream/pull-paramap) module for dynamic, unbounded, and fault-tolerant parallel processing.

 Continuously lends values to concurrent sub-streams.
 Transparent re-lending in case of failure of sub-streams.

 Each sub-stream continuously borrows (different) values from a lender and returns results back after processing.